 Yet another chocolatier whose main shop graces the chic streets around St-Germain and the 6th arrondissement, Chapon is especially prized for its single-origin dark bars.
 They also sell a tempting variety of pralines, ganaches, fruit pastilles, solid chocolate cubes, decadent cocoa-based spreads, and other creations.

 The food writers over at Paris by Mouth especially recommend Chapon's melt-in-your-mouth, single-origin chocolate mousse bar.

-To the delight of chocolate aficionados, a new cocoa-centric concept store opened its doors in Paris in 2011, "Un Dimanche a Paris" (a Sunday in Paris).
-The brainchild of Pierre Cluizel (son of the aforementioned chocolate maestro Michel), the store has made the St-Germain-des-Prés district even more of a center of gravity for chocolate.
+To the delight of chocolate aficionados, a relative newcomer to the scene, "Un Dimanche a Paris" (a Sunday in Paris) opened a few years ago in Paris.
+The store has made the St-Germain-des-Prés district even more of a center of gravity for superb chocolate.
+It's the brainchild of Pierre Cluizel (son of the aforementioned chocolate maestro Michel).

 The vast space comprises a boutique offering signature chocolates and bars, macarons and other pastries, foie gras with chocolate, and other gourmet creations; a teahouse and restaurant, chocolate lounge, and atelier where amateur cooks and chocolate makers can attend classes and workshops covering French cuisine, pastry, and more.

 We'd be remiss if we failed to include the famed Belgian chocolatier Pierre Marcolini on our list of Paris' finest shops.
 For those of you who remain devoted to Belgian chocolate, this is the stop for you-- and there are several locations around Paris, too.